Sparrow-benjamin/alx-low_level_programming/0x02-functions_nested_loops/README.md

- a function that prints the n times table, starting with 0
+a program that computes and prints the sum of all the multiples of 3 or 5 below 1024